cn0047/stash/ed/protocol/rtcp.md

 and does not provide any flow encryption or authentication methods.

 Message types:
-* Sender report
+* Sender report.
-* Receiver report
+* Receiver report.
-* Source description
+* Source description.
-* Goodbye
+* Goodbye.
-* Application-specific message
+* Application-specific message.